-In my work helping women around the world develop advancement strategies, I’ve noticed traits, unique to women, that set them up to be strong leaders–particularly in a global environment.
+But, in my work helping women around the world develop advancement strategies, I’ve noticed traits, unique to women, that set them up to be influential leaders–particularly in a global environment.

 Being able to wear other people’s shoes is very important when leading in a global environment.
-Leaders need to try to understand different perspectives and empathize in order to be effective.
+Leaders need to try to understand different perspectives and empathize to be effective.

 While I’m always the first to teach the premise that agility and empathy are not exclusive to either gender, it’s hard to ignore the research.
 An in-depth white paper by Caliper states: